Carpet Cleaning Warrington | Carpet Cleaners in Warrington

 Using a hand pump with a wide spray, we apply it all over.
 Starting at the rear and working our way around.

-First pass we apply south to north.
+First pass, we apply south to north.

-Second pass we apply west to east.
+In the second pass, we apply west to east.

 The third pass is all over.